Court system of Canada: Administrative tribunals

-Known in Canada as simply "tribunals", these are quasi-judicial adjudicative bodies, which means that they adjudicate (hear evidence and render decisions) like courts, but are not necessarily presided over by judges.
-Instead, the adjudicators may be experts of the very specific legal field handled by the tribunal (e.g., labour law, human rights law, immigration law, energy law, workers' compensation law, liquor licensing law, etc.) who hear arguments and evidence provided by lawyers (also lay advocates in British Columbia or Licensed Paralegals in Ontario) before making a written decision on record.
+Known in Canada as simply "tribunals", these are quasi-judicial adjudicative bodies, which means that they hear evidence and render decisions like courts, but are not necessarily presided over by judges.
+Instead, the adjudicators may be experts in the subject matter handled by the tribunal (e.g., labour law, human rights law, immigration law, energy law, workers' compensation law, liquor licensing law, etc.).
+Adjudicators hear arguments and receive evidence from parties before making a decision.

+Adjudicative functions which can be given to provincially appointed administrative tribunals are limited by section 96 of the Constitution Act, 1867, as this section will be violated where an adjudicative function is the sole or central aspect of a tribunal, and where that power broadly conforms to one that was exercised by superior courts at the time of Confederation.
+This has not significantly affected the ability of provincial governments to establish expert administrative tribunals, and there have been few challenges of this kind to administrative tribunal powers.

 Depending on its enabling legislation, a tribunal's decisions may be reviewed by a court through an appeal or a process called judicial review.
 The reviewing court may be required to show some deference to the tribunal if the tribunal possesses some highly specialized expertise or knowledge that the court does not have.
 The degree of deference will also depend on such factors as the specific wording of the legislation creating the tribunal.
 Tribunals whose enabling legislation contains a privative clause are entitled to a high degree of deference, although a recent decision of the Supreme Court of Canada has arguably lowered that degree of deference.

 Tribunals which have the power to decide questions of law may take into consideration the Canadian Charter of Rights and Freedoms, which is part of Canada's constitution.
 The extent to which tribunals may use the Charter in their decisions is a source of ongoing legal debate.